OpenGene/scrnapip/README.md

 ### 6. Pseudotime

-To perform pseudotime analysis of the cells,we used monocle2 to select high discrete gene and draw trajectory diagram.
+To perform pseudotime analysis of the cells, we used monocle2 to select high discrete gene and draw trajectory diagram.
 By default, the first branch point is used for beam analysis.If you want to analyze other branch points, setting in the configuration file.

 ```bash
 ── 06.Pseudotime/